ahwayakchih/nobbic/docs/Usage.markdown

 * `build` APP_NAME

-  Builds pod with containers using options passes through environment variables.
+  Builds pod with containers using options passed through environment variables.

   [Read more](./actions/start.markdown)

 * `start` APP_NAME

-  Starts pod with containers, building it first if it does not exist yet.
+  Starts pod with its containers, building it first if it does not exist yet.

   [Read more](./actions/start.markdown)